hswolff/website/_posts/2014/2014-07-09-building-an-entire-product-in-6-weeks-how-we-built-the-chartbeat-paid-content-tool.md

 title: Building an Entire Product in 6 Weeks (How we built the Chartbeat Paid Content Tool)
 slug: building-an-entire-product-in-6-weeks-how-we-built-the-chartbeat-paid-content-tool
 date: 2014-07-09T14:40:04.938Z
-updated: 2014-07-09T16:34:23.859Z
-tags:
-- chartbeat
-- design
-- development
+category: personal
 ---

 A little while ago we released our [Paid Content](https://chartbeat.com/publishing/for-adsales/paid-content) product after two consecutive six week sprints.
 The first six weeks were spent creating the [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product), and the second six weeks were spent polishing it up.

 This is the breathless tale of those first six weeks.

 # Part 1: Research

 This whole thing began because we saw that our clients were struggling.
 Paid content, sponsored content, native content – whatever you call it – remains a mysterious beast for many folks and there were few options for measuring paid content performance, let alone figuring out what you can do to make it better.